DilsharaHerath/Vision-Based-Driver-Drowsiness-Monitoring/README.md

-# 🛑 Real-Time Driver Drowsiness Detection using YOLO Variants & Eye Aspect Ratio
+# 🛑 Real-Time Driver Drowsiness Detection using YOLO Variants

 Driver drowsiness remains a critical factor in road accidents, accounting for thousands of fatalities and injuries each year.
 This project presents a comprehensive evaluation of real-time, non-intrusive drowsiness detection methods using computer vision techniques, specifically leveraging YOLO (You Only Look Once) object detection architectures.